ab3735/210CT-TSP/PITCHME.md

 +++

 ### Pairwise exchange
-The pairwise exchange or 2-opt technique involves iteratively removing two edges and replacing these with two different edges that reconnect the fragments created by edge removal into a new and shorter tour.
-Similarly, the 3-opt technique removes 3 edges and reconnects them to form a shorter tour.
-These are special cases of the k-opt method.
-Note that the label Lin–Kernighan is an often heard misnomer for 2-opt.
-Lin–Kernighan is actually the more general k-opt method.
+- The pairwise exchange or 2-opt technique involves iteratively removing two edges and replacing these with two different edges that reconnect the fragments created by edge removal into a new and shorter tour.

-For Euclidean instances, 2-opt heuristics give on average solutions that are about 5% better than Christofides' algorithm.
-If we start with an initial solution made with a greedy algorithm, the average number of moves greatly decreases again and is {\displaystyle O(n)} O(n).
-For random starts however, the average number of moves is {\displaystyle O(n\log(n))} {\displaystyle O(n\log(n))}.
-However whilst in order this is a small increase in size, the initial number of moves for small problems is 10 times as big for a random start compared to one made from a greedy heuristic.
-This is because such 2-opt heuristics exploit 'bad' parts of a solution such as crossings.
-These types of heuristics are often used within Vehicle routing problem heuristics to reoptimize route solutions.

 +++